 It means that you will have a soft and comfy rug underfoot whilst still having an easy rug to run the hoover over.

-If your lounge room is separate to the rest of the house you could definitely opt for a medium to thick shag pile rug as not only will they require little hoovering, they are incredibly soft and sumptuous underfoot… especially if you have a young family and spend as much time on the floor as us!
+If your lounge room is separate to the rest of the house you could definitely opt for a medium to thick shag pile rug as not only will they require little vacuuming, they are incredibly soft and sumptuous underfoot… especially if you have a young family and spend time on the floor!

 The bedroom is often our ultimate sanctuary in the house (or probably the toilet if you are a dad and seeking refuge from the kids for 10 minutes) and we often like these spaces to feel calm, inviting and comfortable.